skip to content

 Thesis / Dissertation

-Students will submit a dissertation of 15-20,000 words towards the end of Easter Term.
+Students will submit a dissertation of 15,000-20,000 words towards the end of the third term (Easter).

-Research carried out for the purpose of the dissertation must receive ethical approval by the Ethics, Risk and Fieldwork Committee prior to the student commencing research, otherwise, the dissertation cannot be accepted.
+Research carried out for the purpose of the dissertation must receive ethical approval by the Ethics, Risk and Fieldwork Committee prior to the student commencing research; otherwise, the dissertation cannot be accepted.

 Essays